 When daily case numbers are high and the percent positive is high, that indicates more virus spread in the community, DHEC said.

-Based on that information, DHEC estimates that about 15,471 people have recovered so far.
-The rest of the people are still fighting the virus, DHEC says.
+Based on that information, DHEC estimates that about 225,005 of those people have recovered so far.
+The rest of those people are still fighting the virus, DHEC says.

-When looking at the confirmed numbers of cases and deaths, one could figure the death toll from the virus is about 1.96% in South Carolina.
+When looking at the confirmed numbers of cases and deaths, the death toll from the virus is about 1.69% in South Carolina.

-On June 18, DHEC announced it will begin reporting probable cases and deaths.
+On June 18, 2020, DHEC announced it would begin reporting probable cases and deaths.
 A probable case, according to DHEC officials, is an individual who has not had a confirmatory viral test performed but meets the following qualifications:

 - Has epidemiologic evidence and clinical evidence of infection, or

 - A positive antibody blood test and either epidemiologic evidence or clinical evidence.

 A probable death, according to DHEC, is a person whose death certificate lists COVID-19 or SARS-CoV-2 as a cause of death or a significant condition contributing to death but did not undergo confirmatory viral testing.